List of State Protected Monuments in Chhattisgarh

 This is a list of State Protected Monuments as officially reported by and available through the website of the Archaeological Survey of India in the Indian state Chhattisgarh.
 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
 58 State Protected Monuments have been recognized by the ASI in Chhattisgarh.
 Besides the State Protected Monuments, also the Monuments of National Importance in this state might be relevant.

+Government of Chhattisgarh under Directorate of Culture and Archaeology has listed the State Protected Monuments on its site with a short description and an image.